Voting in provincial elections

 When you go to your voting location, an election official will present you with a ballot that includes a list of candidates running for election in your electoral district.
 You will then go behind a voting privacy screen to mark your ballot.
 To vote for your chosen candidate, mark an X in the circle beside their name.

-When you go to your returning office voting location, an election official may present you with a write-in ballot.
+When you go to your local election office voting location, an election official may present you with a write-in ballot.
 You will write the first and last name of the candidate of your choice on the write-in ballot, and you will fold your ballot and place it into a ballot box yourself.

 If you make a mistake